tkaemming/kafkaesque/README.txt

     ------  -----
     0       alpha
     1       beta
-    2       delta
+    2       gamma
     3       zeta

-With a large number of consumers, a wide window for `fsync`s to occur, and a high frequency of records being published, it's possible that no consumer could share a consistent view of the log with any other.
-If this is a scary concept to you, it's a good sign that you should probably bite the bullet use Kafka.
+With a large number of consumers, a wide window for `fsync`s to occur, and a high frequency of records being published, it's possible that *no consumer could share a consistent view of the log with any other* due to inconsistent consumption rates.
+Note that this isn't even eventually consistent insofar that eventually all consumers would see the same version of history -- it's just plainly inconsistent.

+If this is a scary concept to you -- if you're dealing with finances, or other data that requires stronger (read: any) consistency semantics -- it's a good sign that you should probably bite the bullet and use Kafka.

 Data Structures
 ---------------